Destinations Italy Umbria & Le Marche

 Perugia / Acqualagna

 Two seasonal anchors.
-EuroChocolate runs the second half of October in Perugia — the centro storico is taken over by chocolate makers from Italy and beyond.
+EuroChocolate runs the second half of October in Perugia; the centro storico gets taken over by chocolate makers from Italy and beyond.
 The Acqualagna National Truffle Fair runs three consecutive weekends from late October through early November in the Marche.
-If you're here in autumn, structure the trip around one or the other.
+If you're here in autumn, build the trip around one or the other.

 Mid-Oct–early NovFree entryCrowds